Cycling Marshall Wall West, Marin County, California

 Do not seek these climbs out for a significant challenge, as the term "Wall" to describe these ascents is a bit of a misnomer.
 The Marshall Walls are tame by comparison to other more appropriately named climbs in the North Bay (such as Rancheria and Pine Flat Walls).

-Traffic/Roadway Surface: There is very little traffic along this rural, narrow, two-lane roadway, but you may encounter very large milk transport trucks (slideshow, above) -- this is dairy country, after all!
+Roadway Surface and Traffic Report: There is very little traffic along this rural, narrow, two-lane roadway, but you may encounter very large milk transport trucks (see slideshow, above) -- this is dairy country, after all!
 As with most of the Marin County roads, this one is in great shape.

 That’s a wrap!